Register

 • Crawlers will have no problem looking at it

 Go ahead with the guide, and you'll see what stands behind these tricky titles.
-Warning: you've got a real lot to learn, but remember this is a practical guide, so guess what?..
+Warning: you've got a real lot to learn, but remember this is a practical guide, so guess what?
 You have even more to DO, getting ready for the big success day.
-And this time, the talk is again about onpage optimization, which is (let's recall once again) twisting and changing pages on your website, as opposed to offpage optimization, which is, playing with SEO–related things that exist outside your web pages.
+And this time, the talk is about on-page optimization, which is twisting and changing pages on your website, as opposed to off-page optimization, which is, playing with SEO–related things that exist outside your web pages.

-Here's one more example.
 Last time me and my wife came back after a holiday trip, we looked at our house and realized at once: our elder boy has had a rocking party.
-These teenagers nearly ruined the house!..
+These teenagers nearly ruined the house!
 But that's not the point.

-Here's the thing: preparing for the party, Mike got lots of music CDs, plenty of beer and he even decorated the house. ( I never thought my son had a sense of beauty :) That was all like on–page optimization.
+Preparing for the party, Mike got lots of music CDs, plenty of beer and he even decorated the house.
+(I never thought my son had a sense of beauty :) This was similar to on–page optimization.

 3.1 Imagine you're on a plane, or What's a landing page?